 But doing so the quality of aspect may hamper.
-In such circumstances experienced planner may minimize the conflict between aspect and prospect i.e., opening in external walls shall be provided for a cheerful atmosphere in the room but pleasant views remain concealed.
+In such circumstances experienced planners may minimize the conflict between aspect and prospect i.e., an opening in external walls shall be provided for a cheerful atmosphere in the room but pleasant views remain concealed.

-Grouping is the arrangement of various rooms with reference to their function.
+Grouping is the arrangement of various rooms regarding their function.
 The relationships of the spaces should be such that there is a feeling of invitation and transition, rather than a feeling of abrupt change.
-For the residential building planning should be grouped as (a) Living area; (b) Sleeping area; (c) Service area; and (d) Circulation area.
+For the residential building, planning should be grouped as (a) Living area; (b) Sleeping area; (c) Service area; and (d) Circulation area.

 (a) Living Area